bregman-arie/mobile-dev-notebook/android_cheatsheet.md

 ### Buttons

-* Run function upon clicking on a button with the id "change"
+* Run function upon clicking on a button

+Note: onClick is set to "change"

 ```
 fun change (view: View) {